wombleton/gitlaw-nz/acts/V/Veterinarians Act 2005.md

     *   (c) the word ""veterinary"" with any words, initials, or abbreviations that are intended to cause, or that may reasonably cause, any person to believe that the person using the word ""veterinary"" with those words, initials, or abbreviations is a veterinarian.

-    (2) Every person who breaches subsection (1) commits an offence, and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Every person who breaches subsection (1) commits an offence, and is liable on conviction to a fine not exceeding $10,000\.

     Compare: 1994 No 107 s 4

+    Section 32(2): amended, on 1 July 2013, by [section 413][174] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 33 Unlawful use of title of specialist

 *   (1) No person, other than a specialist, may use in connection with his or her business, trade, employment, calling, or profession any words, initials, or abbreviations of the title ""specialist"" that are intended to cause, or that may reasonably cause, any person to believe that the person using those words, initials, or abbreviations is a specialist.

-    (2) Every person who breaches subsection (1) commits an offence, and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Every person who breaches subsection (1) commits an offence, and is liable on conviction to a fine not exceeding $10,000\.

     Compare: 1994 No 107 s 5

+    Section 33(2): amended, on 1 July 2013, by section 413 of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Disciplinary proceedings and medical and competence assessments